SoftwareSecurityLab/TizenSecurity/Web/README.md

 ### Installation

 In order to run the application, first ExpoSE should be installed.
 It's got some requiremnets such as `node` version 14.16.1, `npm`, `clang`, `make` and `python2`.
-Make sure all of them are installed. finally while you are at this directory, i.e. `Web` directory (you can change directory by running `cd Web/` in the root of repository), you need to run the following command in order to install ExpoSE:
+Also have a SSH key setup for your GitHub account.
+Otherwise some of the ExpoSE dependencies wouldn't be abele to be downloaded.
+Make sure all of the requirements are installed. finally while you are at this directory, i.e. `Web` directory (you can change directory by running `cd Web/` in the root of repository), you need to run the following command in order to install ExpoSE:

 ```
 npm install